bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 | Code            | RECOMMENDED.
 [URI][uri] of the code used to present the stimuli.
 Persistent identifiers such as DOIs are preferred.
 If multiple versions of code may be hosted at the same location, revision-specific URIs are recommended.  |

 The operating system description should include:
--   type (Windows, MacOS, Linux),
+-   type (Windows, macOS, Linux),
--   distribution (if applicable: Ubuntu, Debian)
+-   distribution (if applicable: Ubuntu, Debian, CentOS, …)
 -   the version number or equivalent code name

 Examples: